School is one of the South's oldest high schools and the oldest high

 Terrace Estates, one of the first Mediterranean Revival

-planned golf course communities in the U.S. was established
+planned golf course communities in the U.S., established

 in 1921.
 The Temple Terrace Community Church, once known as